An injustice against one of us is an injustice against all of us.

 This lesson was reported from:

-The Californios Verdes – in English, the Green Californians – are a group of environmentally conscious young people based in La Paz, Mexico, on the shores of the Sea of Cortez.
-They explain, “We are a new generation of young leaders united by love of nature and interested in working for the conservation of the environment and a better quality of life.”
+The Californios Verdes – which means in English the Green Californians – are a group of environmentally-conscious young people based on the shores of the Sea of Cortez in La Paz, Mexico.
+In their own words, they are “a new generation of young leaders united by love of nature and interested in working for the conservation of the environment and a better quality of life.”

-They formed the Californios Verdes in 2011 with the mission “to be agents of change, collaborators, and generators of local conservation projects” and the vision to “create a sustainable and participatory community where young people have an active role in conservation.”
+Undaunted, about a dozen of these young folks formed the Californios Verdes in 2011.
+Their mission?
+“To be agents of change, collaborators, and generators of local conservation projects.”
+Together, the Californios Verdes seek to realize the vision of “a sustainable and participatory community where young people have an active role in conservation.”

-The Californios Verdes are online and in the streets, helping their neighbors see the value in protecting the natural world around them.
+It’s inspirational to realize that the Californios Verdes, many of them too young to vote, have already done so much to help shape their community for the better.
 They are ground zero for a grassroots movement that aims to change the world, starting with their own city block in La Paz and radiating outward.

-Look, I hear you – life is hard.
-With homework, parents, maybe a job – it’s busy.
+Look, I hear you – your life is hard.
+With homework, parents, maybe a job – you’re busy.
 And you’re a kid.

-But so are the Californios Verdes… So the only question left is —
+But so are the members of the Californios Verdes… So the only question left is —

 What have you done this week to make the world a better place?

-Most Fridays for the rest of the year, you will be working on your very own Public Purpose Project.
-Your PPP should be something you care deeply about, and it’s something you’re going to be spending a lot of time with – so be thoughtful in your selection.
+Taking a cue from the Californios Verdes, every Friday for the rest of the year, you will be working on your very own Public Purpose Project.
+This is very much going to be a student-directed project.
+Your PPP does not have to be related to the environment, though it certainly could be.
+It should be built around a cause about which you care deeply.
+It’s something you’re going to be spending a lot of time with – so be thoughtful in your selection.
 Your main goal is to produce something that leaves your community nicer than you found it.

-Produce a documentary video about your community – an aspect of its history, its ecology, or some exemplary charity/activist group working to make it a better place
+Produce a documentary video about your community focused on an aspect of its history, its ecology, or some exemplary charity/activist group working to make it a better place.

-Produce a work of environmental storytelling (a video, a published article, a photo exhibition, a social media feed with original content) about a species, park, ecosystem, or ecological issue in your region
+Produce a work of environmental storytelling (a video, a published article, a photo exhibition, a social media feed with original content) raising awareness about a species, park, ecosystem, or ecological issue in your region.

 Research, design, and produce a sustainably-sourced line of products that raise awareness of an environmental issue related to your region – think of T-shirts or reusable shopping bags that feature local flora and fauna, reusable water bottles, etc.